Further cuts in central government funding have prompted your District Council to charge for replacing waste bins and sacks from 1 April 2021.

 Dales households that use black sacks rather than grey bins for waste disposal will receive a free year's supply of black sacks in April and May - but it will be the last time free black sacks are delivered.
 Next year, residents will need to buy their own standard size black sacks.

 "It is well documented that we're facing up to a 20% cut in central government funding this coming year on top of reductions of 21% in 2016/17 and almost 14% in 2015/16, so, despite achieving big savings and continuing to review our services, we are having to make some tough decisions right now.

 "The message from us is please look after your bins by clearly labelling them with your property name and number.
 Bins should be presented by 7am on the day of collection and returned to properties as soon as it is practical do so after collection.

 "If a bin goes missing, our best advice is to check nearby and wait to see if it reappears before ordering a replacement.
 All grey and green-lid wheeled bin replacements will need to be paid for unless the collection crew report the bin was damaged or fell into the back of a collection vehicle."

-Residents moving into new build properties will pay a lower charge of £20 for a 140 litre grey bin (or will pay £25 for a 240 litre grey bin where the eligibility criteria is met), receiving free of charge a green-lid bin, blue-lid bin and a set of food caddies.
+Residents moving into new build properties will pay a lower charge of £21.70 for a 140 litre grey bin, blue lidded bin and food caddy (or will pay £27.00 for a 240 litre grey bin where the eligibility criteria is met).

 A roll of 52 food waste caddy liners will be delivered to all 34,000 homes across the Dales in April and May - and this service will continue to be free.
 Any household which does not receive the free caddy liners by the end of May must inform the District Council before the deadline of 31 July.